The Punisher (Arcade)

 The Punisher is a beat-em-up starring the titular anti-hero vigilante from the comics by Marvel.
-This was Capcom's first game with licensed characters from Marvel, and the only one to not be a Street Fighter II-style fighting game, unlike the rest of the Marvel-based arcade titles that would follow after this one.
+This was Capcom's first game with licensed characters from Marvel, and the only one to not be a fighting game, unlike the rest of the Marvel-based arcade titles that would come after this one.

 IS THIS A FAKED CPS BOARD ?

 <cheat desc="Start in Unused Bonus Stage"> <script state="run"> <action condition="(maincpu.pb@FF5BB9==00)">maincpu.pb@FF5BB9=0x06</action> </script> </cheat>

 The stage begins with a sequence where the cockpit explodes and the plane's pilots are engulfed in fire, with two gun-wielding enemies getting in and walking past some distressed passengers, several bound-and-gagged stewardesses, and Punisher and/or Nick Fury.

 Soon after those enemies walk off-screen and the sequence ends, the stage is already "completed".
 If the players are quick enough, they can optionally free the tied-up women for food drops (it's not possible to take damage here).
 As seen in the following Stage Clear screen, the game thinks Stage 7 has been beaten (there are only 6 stages in this game, excluding the used bonus level) and as a result, the game proceeds to play the special one-credit clear variation of the staff roll.

 In what part of the game this bonus stage was intended to be and what its actual objective was is unknown.